icodecedd/ReQuestor/README.md

 ---

 ## 📌 **Overview**
-ReQuest streamlines how academic institutions (e.g., PUP San Juan) manage equipment requests—projectors, laptops, speakers, and more—by offering:
+ReQuest streamlines how academic institutions (e.g., PUP San Juan) manage equipment requests—projectors, white screens, and more—by offering:
 - **Paperless Requests**: Submit your reservation online in seconds.
 - **First-Come, First-Served Queue**: Fair, timestamp-driven ordering.
 - **Real-Time Availability**: Know which items are free at a glance.